 - Check for Broken Links – Having used a number of online tools, I’ve never found anything better than Screaming Frog SEO Spider for crawling sites for broken links.
 The infographic recommends adding a plugin to do this, but that can degrade your performance and get you in a bit of trouble with your host.

 - 301 Redirect for Broken Links – Outside of our clients hosted with WPEngine, which has its own redirection administration, all of our clients run the Redirection plugin.

 - Upgrade WordPress, Themes, and Plugins to the Latest Version – This is just essential nowadays given the security issues.
-If you’re one of those folks that’s worried upgrading a plugin may break you’re site, you may want to look for a new plugin.
+If you’re one of those folks that are worried upgrading a plugin may break your site, you may want to look for a new plugin.
 All developers have the opportunity to test their themes and plugins on upcoming WordPress releases.

 - Delete Spam Comments – I’d highly recommend getting Jetpack and subscribing to Akismet to assist with this.